applefritter-inc/BadApple-icarus/README.md

 BadApple is an exploit to gain ACE(arbitary code execution) as root in developer mode whilst enterprise enrolled.
 SH1mmer does the same thing, but some boards have been keyrolled.

 ## steps
+now, you can choose 2 different ways to carry this out.
+1. requires usb, no wifi
+2. usbless, requires wifi

+### 1. usb method
 1. from the Releases page of this repository, download the image provided, which is named `icarus_ba.img`
 2. use chromebook recovery utility or balenaEtcher or dd or your preferred usb flashing tool to flash the image to a thumbdrive
 3. use BadApple to obtain a shell